Test Complete

 Pocket mask ventilation has the disadvantage of limiting the time available for other interventions and being strenuous on the rescuer, often quickly causing fatigue.

-Normal expired air is composed of approximately 14% oxygen.
-Supplemental oxygen through the oxygen outlet—flow rate set at approximately 6-8 Lpm—will deliver upwards of 50%-60% oxygen.
+Normal expired air is composed of approximately 16% oxygen.
+Connecting the pocket mask to supplemental oxygen—flow rate set at approximately 6-8 Lpm—can increase the oxygen delivery to upwards of 50%-60%.